Amodx/Libraries/README.md

   - A library designed for multithreaded communication and thread pool management, enhancing the performance and efficiency of your applications.
 - **@amodx/ncs**
   - The NCS library is used to build flexible and scalable Node Component Systems (NCS).
-- **@amodx/uri**
-  - The Universal Renderer Interface (URI), which abstracts away different rendering libraries to provide a unified rendering approach.
 - **@amodx/core**
   - A collection of utility classes and functions that serve as the foundation for most other Amodx libraries, ensuring consistency and reducing redundancy.